jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

-## Eighth-tone PitchSet Spelling Algorithm
+# Eighth-tone PitchSet Spelling Algorithm
 Find the optimum way to spell the pitches of a `PitchSet`.

+## Structures

 ### PitchSet